KillahPotatoes/arma.warfare/README.md

 ##### Ai Gunship
 AI gunship will spawn with random intervals.
 How often is determined by tier.

-##### Ai skills
-Ai skills will increase when strength deminishes

-##### Ai heli insertion

-Helicopters with a squad will sometimes spawn and disembark close to enemy sectors

 ### Sectors

 Sectors have a radius of 200 m.
 To capture it a friendly unit have to be within 25 m of the center, and no enemies within 200m.
 If units belonging to several factions come within 25 m of the center the sector will become neutral (grey)

-A captured sector will increase strength over time.

 Every sector will have an ammobox where you can buy infantry and access the arsenal.

 All sectors will have a random number of mines scattered around them, so be careful

 #### Sector defense
-Once a sector is taken, a group of soldiers and a mortar position will spawn.
+Once a sector is taken, a group of soldiers and a artillery position will spawn.
 These will remain in the sector to defend it and give artillery support.

-### Strength

-Strength dimished when losing soldiers.
-If a player is killed there is a big penalty on strength, so better stay alive.

-You can increase strength at HQ buy buying 1 strength for 10 manpower

-Strength determines manpower.
-Your number  of active AI soldiers capturing new sectors are the lesser of 30 or your faction strength.

 ### Tier

 Tier determines what kind of units AI spawn and what kind of vehicles you have available in the base.
 Each side advance through tiers per X enemy kills.

-#### Tier 0
-Ai only spawn infantry.
-Ai Gunship spawns rarely.

-Transport vehicles and helicopters can be bought.

-#### Tier 1
-Ai spawn Infantry and light vehicles.
-Ai Gunship spawns a bit more frequently than in tier 0;

-Armed vehicles and helicopters can be bought.

-#### Tier 2
-Ai spawn Infantry, light vehicles and heavy vehicles.
-Ai Gunship spawns a bit more frequently than in tier 1;

-Armed heavy vehicles can be bought.

-#### Tier 3
-Ai spawn Infantry, light vehicles and heavy vehicles.
-Ai Gunship spawns a bit more frequently than in tier 2;

-Gunships can be bought.

 ### Endgame